-Overall, the directive should lead to increased transand publishing any consent decrees and settlements for parency in the settlement process.
-Administrator Pruitt also hopes the directive will reduce outside groups' incentive to sue.
+Overall, the directive should lead to increased transalso hopes the directive will reduce outside groups' incentive to sue.
 The directive may have the potential to prolong litigation to the point that makes the settlement process more cumbersome and thus advocacy groups may not be as willing to engage in the process.